 For the 4K/HDR TV owner, the PS4 Pro's benefits speak for themselves.
 It offers high-resolution gameplay at higher frame rates that you will notice and appreciate.

 However, for non-4K TV owners, especially those who don't think they'll end up with a PlayStation VR, the benefits are a bit murkier.
-Sure, you’ll still get a nice bump in framerates and better textures in 30-45 games.
-However, by and large the difference you'll see is negligible.
-The PS4 Pro is just a souped-up PS4 after all.
+Sure, you still get a nice bump in frame rates and better textures in dozens of games; however, by and large the difference you'll see is negligible.
+At its heart the PlayStation 4 Pro is just a souped-up PS4 after all.

 4K resolution gaming, obviously.
 If you have the equipment, some of your favorite titles are going to look absolutely incredible on the PlayStation 4 Pro.
-Add to that High Dynamic Range capabilities (again, if your TV has it) and you have one of the best visual experiences on any console, bar none.
+Add to that High Dynamic Range capabilities (again, if your TV has it) and you have one of the best visual experiences on any console, bar none, with the PS4 Pro.

-Sure, the latest model of (insert your favorite car here) might be capable of reaching incredible speeds (read: capable of 4K), but if you're limited the law to stay under a certain speed (read: using a 1080p TV), then what good is all that speed?
+Sure, the latest model of (insert your favorite car here) might be capable of reaching incredible speeds (read: 4K compatible), but if you're limited by the law to stay under a certain speed (read: using a 1080p TV), then what good is all that speed?